EPA Critic To Get Sharp Questions On Industry Ties As He Vies To Run Agency

 Trump's Pick To Lead The EPA Has A History Of Battling The EPA

+"Scientists continue to disagree about the degree and extent of global warming and its connection to the actions of mankind.
+That debate should be encouraged — in classrooms, public forums, and the halls of Congress."

+As Oklahoma's lead attorney, Pruitt has also been a leader in going after the environmental agency, joining other Republican attorneys general in lawsuits to try to stop, among other things, ozone and methane emissions regulations and Obama's signature climate plan.

-"I think the attitude with the EPA and certain environmental groups is that fossil fuels are bad — period.
+Pruitt has also been public in his defense of coal, oil and natural gas — all industries the EPA oversees.
+In a 2013 interview he said, "I think the attitude with the EPA and certain environmental groups is that fossil fuels are bad — period.
 And they're doing everything they can to use the rulemaking process to attack."

-As Oklahoma's lead attorney, Pruitt has been a leader in going after the environmental agency, joining other Republican attorneys general in lawsuits to try to stop ozone and methane emissions regulations and Obama's signature climate plan.

-Pruitt's public defense of coal, oil and natural gas — all industries the EPA oversees — as well as his questioning of climate science means he may face stiff opposition in Wednesday's confirmation hearing.
+For all this, he may face stiff opposition in Wednesday's confirmation hearing.

 "This is not somebody who should be leading the Environmental Protection Agency," says Michael Brune, executive director of the Sierra Club.
 "Pruitt has basically made his career working to tear down, or at least challenge, environmental and public health safeguards.
 So why does he want to lead EPA?"